Group Toolbar Menu

 KÛ (KÛZ) - “Old/Elder (Old Ones/Elders)”

-The Elders of a clan are considered not only wise, but powerful, as they have survived the rigors of orcish and wargkesh society to a venerable age.
+The Elders of a clan are considered not only wise, but powerful, as they have survived the rigors of orkish and wargkesh society to a venerable age.
 All wargkesh are considered Kû at age 90.
 They are respected and given preferential choice of kills after the ranks above them have chosen.
 They usually paint or tattoo themselves with three slashes - like claw-marks - to remind others of the beasts, enemies, and trials they survived to reach a venerable age.

 SHA-M DÛRZ (SHA-M DÛRZU) - “Free Person (Free People)”

-Sha-mâdûrzu are not enslaved by either the orcs or their own clans because they were either born to another free wargkesh, they earned their way to freedom, or were set free by their orcish masters, but not exiled.
+Sha-mâdûrzu are not enslaved by either the orks or their own clans because they were either born to another free wargkesh, they earned their way to freedom, or were set free by their orkish masters, but not exiled.
 Sha-mâdûrzu are the lowest rank that are permitted to choose their own mates, but only within the clan.
 A free wargkesh may mark themselves as free by adorning themselves with paw-prints, dots, swirls, and other, more abstract symbols not taken by higher ranks.

 SNAGA (SNAGAZ) - “Slave (Slaves)”